This information will help you get ready for your Xofigo treatment at Memorial Sloan Kettering (MSK).

 Your Xofigo injection appointments will be in the MITS therapy suite.

-To get to the MITS therapy suite, enter the hospital through the entrance at 1250 First Avenue (between 67th Street and 68th Street).
+To get to the MITS therapy suite, enter the hospital through the entrance at 1250 First Avenue (between East 67th Street and East 68th Street).
 Turn left by the security desk in the lobby, go up the stairs to the 4th floor, and check in at the reception desk.
 A staff member will bring you to the MITS therapy suite.

 If you would like to use an elevator instead of the stairs, or if you’re not sure where to go, you can ask the security guard for help.

 In the MITS therapy suite, you will sit in a private room with a TV and WiFi.
 A nurse will place an IV line into one of your veins.
-Then, a doctor will inject the Xofigo into the IV line.
+Then, a healthcare provider will inject the Xofigo into the IV line.
 They will inject it slowly over about 1 minute.
 After the injection is finished, the nurse will remove the IV line.

 After the Xofigo injection, you may have: